kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *working with teams that are located far away*

 ### HIGH EMPLOYEE TURNOVER
-> Organization experiences a high employee turnover.
-It may have a high attrition rate of talented people leaving on their own or there could be bleeding of its best talent by competitors offering better pay and conditions.
-Organization may be perceived as a place where employees spend just a few years, gain experience and then move on to better opportunities elsewhere.
+> Employees believe organization has difficulty retaining personnel.
+Large numbers of talented people may simply be leaving or going over to competitors offering better pay and conditions.
+Organization may be seen as a first step, a place to develop, before moving on to better opportunities.

 __Exemplary statements reported by employees:__